 Happy New Year!
 Although this greeting is a few days late, I wanted to start with that since it’s been over a year since my last post.
 Upon reflecting on my journey, I realized that I have not yet shared my story in any kind of meaningful way on this blog.
 I had previously shared my testimony on my old blog, but even if I had access to it, I would prefer to share updated version.
 Over the past few years, I have experienced significant growth and many changes.
 Here is a little bit about me and my beliefs.

-I’m a born-again Christian believer, which means that I recognize the gospel message that Christ died for me while I was still a sinner and called me/regenerated me to have faith, repent of my sins, and be sanctified through the work of the Holy Spirit, who now indwells me.
-I was raised in the Roman Catholic church, though my mom constantly spoke about the core tenets of a more protestant faith, which seemed to cement a foundation.
-When I was 11 years old, we left the Catholic church, and we began occasionally attending an Evangelical Free church, and any pursuit of God became a side venture for me.
+I am a born-again Christian, meaning I recognize the gospel truth that Christ died for me while I was still a sinner, and that God graciously called and regenerated me to faith, repentance, and ongoing sanctification through the work of the Holy Spirit, who now indwells me.
+I was raised in the Roman Catholic church, though my mom often spoke about the core tenets of a more Protestant faith, which helped establish an early foundation.
+When I was 11, we left the Catholic church and began occasionally attending an Evangelical Free church, though any consistent pursuit of God eventually became more of a side venture.

-In late 2019, God began convicting me that something was off with my beliefs, but I didn’t know what, so I started searching.
-I was introduced to Mike Winger’s YouTube ministry and heard exegetical, verse-by-verse preaching for the first time in my life.
-As I listened to Mike’s teachings and interviews, I took note of a documentary series that he repeatedly referred to called American Gospel.
-Once I watched the first two documentaries, the puzzle pieces began falling into place.
-All of the things I was being convicted of, but couldn’t make sense of, suddenly clicked and I understood how deceived I’d been, and I eventually recognized how much I had contributed to the deception of others.
+In late 2019, God began convicting me that something was off in my beliefs, and I started searching for answers.
+I was introduced to Mike Winger’s YouTube ministry, where I heard exegetical, verse-by-verse preaching for the first time.
+Through his teachings and interviews, I repeatedly heard mention of the documentary series American Gospel.
+After watching the first two films, the puzzle pieces finally began to fall into place.
+The convictions I had but couldn’t fully articulate suddenly made sense, and I clearly saw how deceived I had been — and how I had, in turn, contributed to the deception of others.
 There was no turning back.

 I know this is a brief post for such a long period of time, but I wanted to put it out there for anyone who is searching as I was, or who may feel stuck, knowing that something is off, but not knowing what it is.
 If that’s you, I hope you’ll take time to click on the links above to read and listen through the content I’ve linked to.
 It can feel like a difficult journey, but it’s more than worth it to get to know who God truly is through His Word and solid, biblical theology!
 There are Facebook groups out there to support you through this season as well, so if you’re looking for a group of like-minded believers, please reach out to me on my contact page.
 And if you’re looking for a solid church in your area, I am more than happy to send you a list of church finder sites as well.